shotstack/shotstack-sdk-php/README.md

 Method | Description | Required
 :--- | :--- | :---:
-setX(float $x) | Offset an asset on the horizontal axis (left or right), range varies from -1 to 1.
+setX(float $x) | Offset an asset on the horizontal axis (left or right), range varies from -10 to 10.
 Positive numbers move the asset right, negative left.
-For all assets except titles the distance moved is relative to the width  of the viewport - i.e. an X offset of 0.5 will move the asset half the  screen width to the right. [default to `0`] | - setY(float $y) | Offset an asset on the vertical axis (up or down), range varies from -1 to 1.
+For all assets except titles the distance moved is relative to the width  of the viewport - i.e. an X offset of 0.5 will move the asset half the  screen width to the right. [default to `0`] | - setY(float $y) | Offset an asset on the vertical axis (up or down), range varies from -10 to 10.
 Positive numbers move the asset up, negative down.
-For all assets except titles the distance moved is relative to the height of the viewport - i.e. an Y offset of 0.5 will move the asset up half the screen height. [default to `0`] | -
+For all assets except titles the distance moved is relative to the height of the viewport - i.e. a Y offset of 0.5 will move the asset up half the screen height. [default to `0`] | -

 ---